 Individuals have a right of access to any information held on them, and can make what is known as a Subject Access Request (SAR).
-SAR's must be handled appropriately and within 30 days of receipt of the request.
-Under the GDPR, requests are nominally free.
+SAR's must be handled appropriately and within 1 calendar month of receipt of the request.
+Under the UK GDPR, requests are nominally free.
 However a reasonable fee may be charged if the request is disproportionate, groundless or recurring; and if further copies of the same information are requested.
-In the event of a church receiving a request, church officers may approach the Corporation for guidance as to how they should proceed.